Anh-Nguyen2k/Ubuntu-Custom-Image-ccs-cli-nvidia-drivers/README.md

 # Ubuntu-Custom-Image
 Creation of a custom ubuntu image with ccs-cli pre installed onto the ubuntu image.
-This is all done on the maas shell that the image is being uploaded to.
+This is all done in the maas shell that the image is being uploaded to.

 <h2>Installing necessary packages, Cloning, CD, and editing template</h2>